 - Landfill policy – we have an absolute commitment to our zero-to-landfill policy.
 All waste is sent to anaerobic digestion which means it’s converted into electricity to power many local Oxfordshire homes.

 - Localisation of our supplier base to minimise carbon footprint – all food on our menus comes from just three local Oxfordshire businesses – Roots, Aldens and Mayfield.
 The food is then prepared in our purpose-built kitchen in Oxford.

 - Sourcing food in a responsible way – we only use MSC fish and Red Tractor meat.

-- Vegetarian and vegan menus – our award-winning chefs have crafted delicious vegetarian and vegan menus with a variety of interesting and nutritious dishes.
+- Vegetarian and vegan menus – our award-winning chefs have crafted delicious vegetarian and vegan menus with various interesting and nutritious dishes.

 - Reducing single-use plastic – we want to remove unnecessary single-use plastic and use biodegradable alternatives for coffee stirrers.
 Where possible we supply water in jugs, if that’s not to a client’s taste we offer fully recyclable bottles and as a last resort offer end-of-life recyclable plastic bottles.